cifkao/context-probing/README.md

 ## Usage

+To install the package, run `pip install context-probing`.

-Install the package with with `pip install -e .`, or better (to install exact dependency versions from the lockfile), `pip install poetry && poetry install`.
+If you wish to reproduce the experiments, you may want to install from `poetry.lock` to make sure you have the exact same versions of the dependencies: `pip install poetry && poetry install`.

 ### Running context length probing